AmyShafer/Composition-Book-Notetaker/README.md

 * <a href="https://devcenter.heroku.com/articles/git" target="_blank"> I visited the Heroku docs to refresh my memory on how to deploy to Heroku. </a>

+*February 2023 Update*
+* <a href="https://www.youtube.com/watch?v=MusIvEKjqsc" target="_blank"> I needed to move this project to a free hosting service and Brad Traversy was a big help in learning about Render hosting and how to deploy to it! </a>

 ## Possible-improvements

 It's silly, but I very much wanted to change the colors of the trash can icons and I could not figure it out.